dev-chenxing/mwse-modding-tutorial/docs/2_crafting_framework_recipes.md

 event.register(tes3.event.loaded, testOnly)
 ```

-To give item to the player, we use the `addItem()` function in `tes3` API.
+To give items to the player, we use the `addItem()` function in the `tes3` API.
 We want to give the player 5 fabric, so we pass the reference of the player, that is tes3.player, to the reference parameter.

 ```Lua hl_lines="3-7"
 --- @param e loadedEventData